Matrix vs World

 The Engine has no side#

-Sitting between the world and the matrix side, the engine does not belong to any of the two.
-In a Duckiematrix network, the engine is responsible, among other things, for bridging data between the world side and the matrix side, and back.
-It controls the data flow between the sides and makes sure that everybody is getting what they need from the other side.
+Sitting between the world side and matrix side, the engine does not belong to either.
+In a Duckiematrix network, the engine is responsible for, among other things, bridging data between the two sides, ensuring that everyone gets what they need from the other side.